H. Edward Flentje: Education

 Flentje began his education at the Kansas State Teachers College, known today as Emporia State University, graduating in 1964.
 He continued at George Washington University, graduating in 1965, and finished with his doctorate from University of Kansas (KU) in 1970.

 Career

 Higher education

 After graduating from George Washington University, Flentje spent five years in Illinois.
-In Illinois, he served as either a visiting professor or professor at several institutions including City Colleges of Chicago from 1970 to 1971, Southern Illinois University from 1972 to 1975, and was a lecturer of political science at KU in 1976.In 1979, Flentje started full-time at Wichita State University as a visiting research and associate professor, and than later promoted to a professor in 1986 in the Hugo Wall School of Public Affairs.
+In Illinois, he served as either a visiting professor or professor at several institutions including City Colleges of Chicago from 1970 to 1971, Southern Illinois University from 1972 to 1975, and was a lecturer of political science at KU in 1976.In 1979, Flentje started full-time at Wichita State University as a visiting research and associate professor, and then later promoted to a professor in 1986 in the Hugo Wall School of Public Affairs.
 In the summer of 1993, Flentje was a visiting scholar at the University of California at Berkeley.
 In 1999, Flentje was promoted to Director of the Hugo Wall School of Public Affairs, where he served for nine years.